 2. Request Itemised Pricing You should see line items for frames, glass, labour, flashing, sills, and VAT.
 If the quote is a single block, ask for details.

 3. Ask About Off-Peak Installation.
 Some fitters offer lower rates from November to February.
-If your project is not urgent, you may save 5–10 percent.
+If your project is not urgent, you may save 10 per cent.

 5. Get Three Quotes.
-Always obtain quotes from at least three certified installers.
+Always obtain quotes from at least three FENSA-certified installers.
 Do not automatically choose the middle quote.
 Compare the specification, not just the total.
+Always verify your installer is FENSA-registered—this ensures your windows meet Building Regulations and come with an insurance-backed guarantee, protecting your investment.

 “We see too many homeowners fixate on the frame price and ignore the glass specification.
 Low-e soft coat argon-filled units are now standard in good installations.
 If the quote doesn’t mention argon gas or warm edge spacers, you are looking at a budget product.” — Sarah Buckley, Technical Officer at the Glass and Glazing Federation (2025).